V3RNS55/ByeFun-Executor/README.md

 GUILDED SERVER: https://www.guilded.gg/i/2GN74lbEk USE THIS FOR SUPPORT OR USE THIS https://discord.gg/vHRwdVUK

 if the discord invite link/guilded is invalid give me a few days to update

+# HOW TO DOWNLOAD

+Go to releases and download the zip: ByeFunV1.zip .
+After, extract all the files.
+Then, open ByeFunV1.
+If it doesnt work, use ByeFunV1BUILDER to fix the problem.